Bed Bug Chemicals That Still Work in 2024

 Bed Bug Chemical Types…

-There are thousands of products out there that claim to be specifically made for destroying bed bugs, the problem is that many of these products will actually cause your bed bug infestation to spread to all areas of the home.
+There are thousands of products out there that claim to be specifically made for destroying bed bugs, the problem is that many of these products will actually cause your bed bug infestation to spread to irregular areas of your home.
 This makes it much harder to locate each and every single bed bug plus their eggs.
-Most chemicals available for bed bugs are what is called a repellent.
+Most chemicals available for bed bugs contain what is called a repellent in it.
 Repellents tell insects where it's chemical residual or chemical spray is laid down so insects avoid that area until the chemical residual has become not as effective against them.
 Sure you think, well isn't that what I want!
 No bed bugs in my bed or couch!
 Yes, that's what you want, but you do not want to still have the bed bug infestation in your home but just in a different place.
 Bed bugs never leave a home on their own.
 You will never see a bed bug crawl itself outside of a residence no matter what you spray inside your home.
 The other type of chemical is called a non-repellent.
 It is undetectable by insects so it does not cause spreading when used correctly.

 Bed Bug Chemical Resistance…